 “So who’s behind all this?”

-Here’s a bit on Henrik and Dima, the two Nissan Leaf-owning founders:
+Here’s a bit on Henrik, Dima and Daniel, the three Nissan Leaf-owning founders:

 Henrik is an ecologist and environmental sustainability scientist.
 He was a Review Editor for the Australasian chapter of the UN’s Intergovernmental Panel on Climate Change (IPCC) 4th Assessment report.
 Henrik is the principal researcher at Ecosystems Consultants Ltd and is Science Leader of the NZ Sustainability Dashboard, an online system rather like this one for helping farming families and processors to be more sustainable.